nicolas-basma/Bike4U/README.md

 You can find other templates and resources like this at the [school github page](https://github.com/4geeksacademy/).

-## Como importar los productos desde el api.
+## Como importar los productos desde la api.

 1. descomentamos la ruta del json, src/api/routes.py.
 2. /json-data y /add-part.